Pewtro/blizzard-api/README.md

         ^ { path: string, namespace: string }
 ```

-If you additionally want to have a axios client with built in helpers, you can install `@blizzard-api/client` which will let you easily connect to the API and begin consuming it.
+If you additionally want to have an API client with built in helpers, you can install `@blizzard-api/client` which will let you easily connect to the API and begin consuming it.

 ```sh
 npm i @blizzard-api/client